 The second law is the Religious Land Use and Institutionalized Persons Act, or “RLUIPA.”
 This law has two very different protections.
 First, it protects against discriminatory zoning on the basis of religion.
 RLUIPA bars government from using zoning restrictions to treat religious institutions less favorably than nonreligious entities.
 But second, RLUIPA also protects the religious practices of prisoners.
 It bars prisons from substantially burdening the religious exercise of prisoners unless the regulation at issue meets the strict scrutiny test.
 Examples of prison regulations challenged under RLUIPA include a prison’s failure to accommodate religious dietary restrictions or to allow access to religious texts.

 In some cases where the First Amendment will not protect religious exercise, these federal statutes might.

 The First Amendment’s dual religious protections demand that government be neutral towards religion.
-If you have witnessed the federal, Ohio, or local government crossing the line, stand up for religious freedom and contact the Ohio civil rights lawyers at Bolek Besser Glesius LLC.
+If you have witnessed the federal, Ohio, or local government crossing the line, stand up for religious freedom and contact a religious freedom attorney at Bolek Besser Glesius LLC.